SamritiSharma123/SamritiSharma123/README.md

 Responsive healthcare website with a modern and user-friendly interface.

 ### 📝 Quiz Management System
-Developed under the guidance of **Dr. Sarabjeet Singh** for efficient quiz management.
+Developed  for efficient quiz management.

 ---